 Bottles of water are great for the car, but what happens when you want to go for a long walk or drink something other than water?
 You need to have a larger, more portable drinking option.

 Hot water flasks are perfect for keeping hot drinks that you’ve made yourself warm.
 Likewise, cold water flasks work well at keeping cold drinks chilled.
-But what if we told you that you can get a 2-in-1 thermal bottle that does both?
+But what if I told you that you can get a 2-in-1 thermal bottle that does both?

 Step forward, Simple Modern*.
 As well as being highly functional and maintaining the temperature of your drink for hours, it features a straw and a handle so you can grab it and go.